-"Louise, what is the capital of Maine !
+"Louise, what is the capital of Maine?"

-No answer.
-Louise turned whiter than

-"Do you know, Louise?
-Then speak.

-You must say something.
-If you do

-not know, say so; if you know, tell me-

-what is the capital of Maine ?"
-"Massa

-chusetts!"
-Louise gasped, making on ef-

-fort that shook her small frame like a leaf
+do anything but stagger to her bed.
+As "Do you know, Louise?
+Then speak, soon as she lay down in it, however, she You must say something.
+If you do not know, say so; if you know, tell mewhat is the capital of Maine ?"
+"Massachusetts!"
+Louise gasped, making on effort that shook her small frame like a leaf

 A titter went around the class.
-The

-poor child, seeing what a mistake she

-had made in her fear, colored to the roots

-of her hair, and did not dare to look up
+The poor child, seeing what a mistake she had made in her fear, colored to the roots "How you craze a body!
+You make of her hair, and did not dare to look up

-It was just so in the arithmetic class.
+It was just so in the arithmetic class where she set all in a laugh by looking around with a distressed eye when she

-as soon as she found herself outside of
+"The girl is a green-horn and a dunc cried Abby, after the recess bell had rung, as soon as she found herself outside of ble statue, except for the tears that glassed over her dark blue eyes, and the distress-She did not seem able to move, but stood as though the unkind words had turned

 "Take care, Abby !"
-"Hush ! she heard
+"Hush ! she heard sated half a dozen.